astromo/astromo-vagrant/README.md

 ## Source Files
 The `src` folder will contain our repos and source code and are synced back and forth using an NFS share to `/vagrant/src` inside the Vagrant box.
-Because of this, you should always make sure that you `npm install` from inside the Vagrant box to compile node modules binaries that are native to the Vagrant OS and not your host OS.
+Because of this, you should always make sure that you run `npm install` from inside the Vagrant box to compile node modules binaries that are native to the Vagrant OS and not your host OS.

 ## Utilities